symsoft/ecc-api-guide/batches.md

 | Withdraw a service | DELETE | subscriptions/{type}:{id}/services |
 | Modify a service | PATCH | subscriptions/{type}:{id}/services |

-If the batch is of type _multi_ it contains multiple requests affecting the same subscription, these requests will be handled sequentially in the order they appear in the list.
-This means that a subsequent request will not be handled until all earlier requests in the list, for the same subscription, have successfully completed.
+If the batch is of type _multi_, the requests will be handled sequentially _per subscription_ \(grouped by _iccid_\) in the order they appear in the list.
+This means that a subsequent request will not be handled until all earlier requests for a subscription have successfully completed.
+If one request completes with status CANCELED the execution of the requests for this subscription is stopped.
+The requests that have not been executed will have status APPROVED.

-Note, that all requests must provide _iccid_ when batch type is _multi_ to be valid.

 **Example of type **_**single**_** Request:**